 Author: Vince Poynter Version m5.154 17 Jul 2018

-I thought I'd do something on this site as I am quite impressed by the new MySpace iPhone application.
+I thought I'd do something on [MySpace] as I am quite impressed by the new MySpace iPhone application.

 A phenomenal improvement on the previous unintelligible tat that I've been suffering for the last four months.